GhettoBastler/wordblitz-plotter/README.md

 - **Translator**: converts pixel coordinates on an image to a position in millimeters for the plotter.
 - **Plotter**: provides functions to move the plotter around.

-These are stored in `vision.py`, `translate.py` and `plotter.py` respectively. `machine.py` create instances of these classes based on the content of `parameters.yaml`.
+These are defined in `vision.py`, `translate.py` and `plotter.py` respectively. `machine.py` create instances of these classes based on the content of `parameters.yaml`.

 ## Installation